Last year, you helped us provide life-saving water for thousands of wild animals caught in a dreadful drought in Botswana.

 A drone would have helped save the mother lion’s life.
 Now, it is urgently needed to protect her surviving cubs.

 As the dead mother’s cubs roam the wilderness, oblivious to the lethal threats all around them, they dearly need our protection.
-Friend, will you help them?
+Will you help them?

 We have already raised almost half the funds needed for a drone.
 Please help us raise the outstanding $5,400 (£4,000) to purchase it.

-The surviving cubs and their pride are crucial to the survival of the species in the Botswana.
+We must help these animals.
+The surviving cubs and their pride are crucial to the survival of the species in Botswana.

 Today, lions are extinct in 26 of 48 African countries.
 Roughly 3,000 of those who remain live in Botswana, including these cubs – and if we do not protect them, we could lose this population entirely.